onflapp/gs-desktop/README.md

 ### 2. Fetch sources

-GS Desktop come from different places.
+GSDE come from different places.
 Some are official github repos, others are my forks.
 Many apps have been patched and/or configured in a way to "play nice with others".
 Hopefully most of those changes will be merged back to the original source tree one day.

 ```